YucheChen-UofSC/Personal_Website/_pages/lab.md

 Yihong Ning(2023 Fall)<br>
 Waiting to upload🫡<br>

-Manlin Gong<br>
+Manlin Gong
 <div style="text-align: justify;">
-  She is a Second-year Ph.D. student in Civil Engineering at University of South Carolina.
+  Manlin Gong is a Second-year Ph.D. student in Civil Engineering at University of South Carolina.
 She holds an M.S. in Transportation Engineering from South China University of Technology.
 She is interested in statistical analysis, machine learning, and transportation network modeling.<br>
 </div>

-Ning Ding(2024 Fall)<br>
+<br>Ning Ding(2024 Fall)<br>
 Waiting to upload🫡<br>

 <h2>Alumni</h2>